BrenoPereira105/quantum_blog/README.md

 # quantum_blog
 an intro to quantum mechanics

 I made this project to get used to Mathjax.
 The commands are very similar to Latex.
+The text covers some topics from quantum mechanics.